 Pennines synth-poppers the Crystal Kiss burst on the scene in 1988 with their debut single, ‘Marginal Love’, which went to #2 in the hit parade.
 Their headlining gig at the Forum saw them on the brink of stardom, but it wasn’t to be.
 During the recording of their follow-up, ‘A Lesson of a Lonely Heart’, guitarist John Gaunt and bassist Martin Harford (Wayne Foskett) got in a fight.
 Gaunt ended up dead, Harford was sent to jail for manslaughter, and that was the end of the Kiss.

 Singer Liz Forbes (Emma Fielding) – she contributed ‘wispy, ethereal vocals’ – made two solo albums in the 1990s.
 They didn’t sell in vast quantities, but those who liked her folky jazzy adult material, songs such as ‘Dark-Eyed Boy’, liked it very much.
-Keyboard-player Ian Bassett (Finbar Lynch), on the other hand, released an ambient album – Incantation Station: Relaxation Music for Your Music and Body – and eked out a living in Spain, putting on Eighties nights in cheap bars.
+Keyboard-player Ian Bassett (Finbar Lynch), on the other hand, released an ambient album – Incantation Station: Relaxation Music for Your Mind and Body – and eked out a living in Spain, putting on 1980s nights in cheap bars.

 Quarter of a century later, Forbes, Bassett and Harford (now out of prison) decided it was time for a reunion.
 Then Harford hanged himself, and that was the end of the Kiss again.